-- 1. The outer surfaces of the hand and wrist including the wrist, fingers and thumb, the back and sides of the hand, and the inner points of the wrist bones of both arms6 must be protected by one or a combination of the following: - (a) A rigid basket or cup hilt with sufficient coverage to prevent a blow from striking the fingers or the back of the hand.
-If a basket or cup hilt, shield basket, or centre-grip shield is used, a vambrace and/or partial gauntlet shall cover the remaining exposed portions of the hand and wrist. - (b) A gauntlet of rigid material, either: - i. lined with 6mm of resilient material or equivalent padding, or;
+- 1. The outer surfaces of the hand and wrist including the wrist, fingers and thumb, the back and sides of the hand, and the inner points of the wrist bones of both arms must be protected by one or a combination of the following: - (a) A rigid basket or cup hilt with sufficient coverage to prevent a blow from striking the fingers or the back of the hand.
+If a basket or cup hilt, shield basket, or centre-grip shield is used, a vambrace and/or half gauntlet shall cover the remaining exposed portions of the hand and wrist. - (b) A gauntlet of rigid material, either: - i. lined with 6mm of resilient material or equivalent padding, or;

-6A quick way to work out which parts of the hand and wrist must be protected is to place the hand palm-down on a flat surface with the wrist slightly bent up.
+&lt;sup>6A quick way to work out which parts of the hand and wrist must be protected is to place the hand palm-down on a flat surface with the wrist slightly bent up.
 All of the parts of the hand and fingers not in contact with the table, and the wrist to just behind the lump on the little-finger side of the wrist have to be armoured.

-- ii. designed to transfer potentially injurious impact to the surfaces being grasped. - (c) A gauntlet of heavy leather lined with 12mm of resilient material or or equivalent7. - (d) A shield with a shield basket or equivalent.
+- ii. designed to transfer potentially injurious impact to the surfaces being grasped. - (c) A gauntlet of heavy leather lined with 12mm of resilient material or or equivalent. - (d) A shield with a shield basket or equivalent.
 A shield alone is not sufficient, since it covers only the back of the hand but not the wrist, fingers or thumb. - 2.
-While operating archery or siege equipment, combat archers and siege engineers may use as a minimum hand protection demi gauntlets made of rigid material, lined with 6mm ($\frac{1}{4}$ inch) of resilient material, or equivalent which protect the back of the hand and the wrist.
+While operating archery or siege equipment, combat archers and siege engineers may use as a minimum hand protection half gauntlets made of rigid material, lined with 6mm (1⁄4 inch) of resilient material, or equivalent.